 $593,085 in prizemoney | $32,000 yearling

 The flying filly Moss Trip continued to go from strength to strength – A winner on debut who rose through the ranks with 5 career wins and a host of black-type to her name.
 Known for her powerful finishing burst of speed and her amazing will to win, Moss Trip held her own in stakes company throughout her career, winning the Group 3 J H B Carr Stakes and finishing second to fellow Triple Crown-raced star Reelem In Ruby in the Group 2 Hot Danish Stakes at Rosehill.

-A winner of the restricted Listed Inglis Scone Guineas as well as a notable 5th in the Group 1 Surround Stakes at her first crack at black-type racing, Moss Trip provided her owners with a fairytale result at the Magic Millions National Broodmare Sale earlier this year, selling in foal to exciting young stallion Trapeze Artist as she prepares for her next chapter as a broodmare.
+A winner of the restricted Listed Inglis Scone Guineas as well as a notable 5th in the Group 1 Surround Stakes at her first crack at black-type racing, Moss Trip provided her owners with a fairytale result at the Magic Millions National Broodmare Sale earlier this year, selling in foal to multiple Group 1 winner Trapeze Artist for an eye-watering $900,000.
+The perfect ending to a great Trip!